Introduction to Teaching CLIL

 What is the time commitment of the CLIL course?

-As well as the 90-minute live session each week, Course Participants are expected to commit 3-5 hours per week to the course online.
+As well as the 90-minute live session each week which takes place on Mondays (these sessions are preliminarily scheduled for 1 pm UK time, but each course will be agreed upon between each tutor and course participants), Course Participants are expected to commit 3-5 hours per week to the course online.

 How much does the Introduction to Teaching CLIL course cost?